Erasmo Janer Gironella

 José Erasmo Janer Gironella (1833-1911) was a Spanish entrepreneur and politician.
-As a businessman he is considered a member of the textile-industry-related Catalan bourgeoisie, which enjoyed peak of its power in the mid-19th century; Janer represented this group during its declining phase.
+As a businessman he is considered to have been a member of the textile-industry-related Catalan bourgeoisie, which enjoyed the peak of its power in the mid-19th century; Janer represented this group during its declining phase.
 Politically he earned his name as a Carlist and headed the Catalan branch of the party between 1902 and 1910.

 Family and youth

 Some scholars consider the Janer family past an illustration of social history in Catalonia, its rise and decline demonstrating patterns of change within the local ruling strata.
 Erasmo's paternal grandfather Domingo Janer Sunyer (1762-1807) was son to a provincial doctor and commenced his career as a petty merchant from Esparreguera; rising to prosperity, he was ennobled in 1795.
 He married heiress to an emergent Gónima textile fortune; both died prematurely.
 Their only son and the future father of Erasmo, Erasmo Janer Gónima (1791-1862), inherited the hugely successful business in 1821; at that time it was crowned with the largest European textile factory which employed some 1,200 workers.
 Himself representative of a new strata of commerce and industry tycoons which started to surpass landed aristocracy and old urban bourgeoisie, in the mid-19th century Janer Gónima brought the family to business and political climax.
 Member of executive boards of countless economic organizations, he held key positions in municipal administration, served as alcalde of Barcelona in 1846 and as a provincial deputy in the 1850s.
 In the mid-19th century he shut down the textile factory and re-focused the family business on finance, railways and commerce.